CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Simulation-error-Object-reference-not-set.md

 This is a bug in the game itself, not TM:PE.

-This problem occurs when your savegame includes a road asset which is no longer available, usually a result of one of the following:
+This problem occurs when your saved game includes a road asset which is no longer available, usually a result of one of the following:

 * You unsubscribed a road asset
 * You unsubscribed a mod that provided the road asset (such as Network Extensions)